quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Validating the Network Path with DPLPMTUD

-QUIC provides an acknowledged PL, therefore a sender does not implement a DPLPMTUD CONFIRMATION_TIMER while in the SEARCH_COMPLETE state; see Section 5.2 of {{!DPLPMTUD}}.
+QUIC is an acknowledged PL, therefore a QUIC sender does not implement a DPLPMTUD CONFIRMATION_TIMER while in the SEARCH_COMPLETE state; see Section 5.2 of {{!DPLPMTUD}}.

 ### Handling of ICMP Messages by DPLPMTUD